(Me-->Mom-->Grandpa Heagy-->Charles Aaron Samuel Heagy)

 As he was returning home from work early one morning, he had a head on with two boys on a motorcycle.
 The accident occurred on the old wooden viaduct over the Great Northern Railroad.
 Both boys died.
 I never knew Dad to take a drink after.
 As the boys had been drinking also, an out of court settlement was reached."

 I asked Mom a little bit more about this.
 She said that her Grandpa had pointed out to her Dad that alcoholism ran in his blood from both sides of the family and that "if he was going to be a "-holic", be a WORK-aholic".
 Luckily, our Grandpa has heeded this advice.
 It's a blessing in disguise, I think, that C.A.S.H. was in that car accident.
 If he hadn't been, maybe my own grandfather would have been inclined to drink, would not have been interested in joining the LDS church where you don't drink a drop, would not have married my Grandma, and we wouldn't be here today.

-I also vaguely remember this story being told to me as a very young child, before Kindergarten because we were still living in the Mattingly house.
+I also vaguely remember this story being told to me as a very young child, before Kindergarten because we were still living our first house.
 I think I had asked Mom why we don't drink, and one of the answers I remember was her explanation of alcoholism and the threat that if I ever took a drink, I would become addicted very easily because that runs in the family.
 Not that I was ever tempted to, but to remember this from that young of an age means it still made a serious impression on me.

 PS.
 Hey Jake, now we know why you are such a workaholic.
 That bad gene had to find a positive outlet!!!